mskumar010/connexta/docs/PROJECT_OVERVIEW.md

-# EchoRoom Project Overview
+# Connexta Project Overview

 ## 🚀 Project Identity

-**EchoRoom** is a full-stack, real-time chat application designed to deliver a premium, Discord-like experience with a focus on modern aesthetics and performance.
+**Connexta** is a full-stack, real-time messaging application designed to deliver a premium, WhatsApp-like experience with a focus on Direct Messages (DMs) and modern aesthetics.
 It is built to showcase advanced full-stack development capabilities, featuring real-time communication, robust authentication, and a polished user interface.

-**Tagline:** A modern, real-time chat experience.
+**Tagline:** Connect instantly, chat simply.

 ---